Income Tax Certificate Online

 5. PAN card

-• Postal Address (Consistent with Address Proof): A valid and updated address is required to ensure accurate correspondence.
+• Postal Address (Consistent with Address Proof): A valid, up-to-date address is required to ensure accurate correspondence.
 Your postal address should match the one mentioned in your proof of address documents.
-This is because consistency helps in verifying residency and preventing fraud.
+This is because consistency helps verify residency and prevent fraud.
 The documents you may submit can be:

 1. Aadhaar card